-We were at Denis Severs’ house in the heart of London’s Spitalfields, for a ‘Silent Night’ candlelit tour of its Christmas installation followed by mince pies and mulled wine by the fire.
+We were at Dennis Severs’ house in the heart of London’s Spitalfields, for a ‘Silent Night’ candlelit tour of its Christmas installation followed by mince pies and mulled wine by the fire.
 Photography isn’t usually allowed in the house so the atmosphere isn’t disturbed, but they let me hang back until the end to take some photos for you to see.
-So follow me – ssssshhhhhhhh!
+Follow me but remember to sssshhhhhhhh!

 He imagined a history for the house: a Huguenot family called Jervis whose generations lived in it through the centuries – from the time of Spitalfields’ boom in the early to mid-18th century through to the poverty-stricken 19th century, when French silk imports had decimated the English silk trade and the weavers of Spitalfields lived a desperate, hand to mouth existence.